 Each issue of Socialist History is organised around a particular theme but freestanding articles are also included.
-If you intend to contribute an article please contact the Editor first.
+If you intend to contribute an article please contact Francis King, the editor, first.

 Socialist History does not accept unsolicited book reviews.
-If you would like to review for the journal please contact the Reviews Editor.
+If you would like to review for the journal please contact the Reviews Editor, Dianne Kirby.

 Once submission has been agreed, authors should email an electronic copy, preferably in Word.
 Include brief biographical details and full contact details.

 Please refer to these style guidelines when preparing your contribution:

 - Usually 6-8000 words unless otherwise arranged with the editor